csswizardry/csswizardry.github.com/_posts/2012-04-28-the-single-responsibility-principle-applied-to-css.md

 wordpress_id: 3614
 categories:
 - Web Development
-tag:
-- Abstraction
+tags:
   - CSS
-- Front-end architecture
+  - Code Quality
   - HTML
-- OOCSS
 ---

 Having just spoken at [the Front-Trends conference in Warsaw](http://2012.front-trends.com/), I’ve decided to expand on something which my talk mentioned a lot: classes.